plebbit/plebbit-js/README.md

   nextSortedCommentsCid: string, // get next page (sorted by the same algo)
   comments: Comment[] // not `Comment` instances, just comment data objects }
-PlebbitDefaults { // fetched once when app first load
-  // list of multisubs included in the app by default, we will have multisubName 'all' and 'crypto' to start
-  // the default subplebbits are stored in a Multisub, but anyone can also make their own Multisub and share them
-  // access any Multisub on plebbit.eth/m/MultisubAddress, you can also subscribe to an entire Multisub
-  multisubAddresses: {[key: multisubName]: MultisubAddress}

-  // the default subplebbits to show in plebbit.eth/p/all multisubAddresses.all: MultisubSubplebbit

-  // the subplebbits to show in plebbit.eth/p/crypto
-  // p/crypto is a special default multisub that will be bundled with the app
-  // crypto projects can request to be listed there multisubAddresses.all: MultisubSubplebbit

-  // there will also be a special Multisub with multisubName 'search' which will contain a list of thousands of semi-curated
-  // subplebbits the user can use to 'search' for in the client.
-The search will only look at title, description and tags set
-  // by the Multisub owner, it will not fetch individual subplebbits multisubAddresses.search: MultisubSubplebbit
-}
 Multisub (IPNS record) {
   title?: string,
   description?: string,